DanielaSousa/creativEngineers/README.md

 Main steps:

 1 -  detect the human's move using a webcam and image processing with openCV
-2 - using a a algorithm that has in count all the moves played by the human selects a gesture that is performed by the robot using the hydraulic valves to control the gripper.
+2 - using an algorithm that, depending of all the moves previous played by the human, selects a gesture that is then performed by the robot using the hydraulic valves to control the gripper.
 3 - When the player stops the game by pressing the "stop" button in the Qt interface, the robot decides who wins and acts acordingly to it.
 4 - If the player won then the robot searches for an apple picking it up after and rewarding the player
 5 - In all this main steps the graphic interface is showing all the rules and  what is appening in that stage